AmirAli104/OTP/README.md

 This tool has no protection against side-channel attacks

+---
+To use it first install ttkthemes:
+`$ pip install ttkthemes`

 # OTP-Key-Generator
 This program can generate a number of keys and put them in a file to use them in OTP.
 Because the keys are disposable.